Muncy homers twice, leads Stripling, Dodgers over Giants 9-1

 An All-Star two years ago, Stripling was 4-4 with a 3.47 ERA last season when he split time between the rotation and bullpen.

-Anderson gave up two runs and three hits in 1 2/3 innings.
+Tyler Anderson (0-1) gave up two runs and three hits in 1 2/3 innings.
 He walked three.

 WHEN A PANDA FALLS